Multiversers/use_case_library/generic-use-cases/Summarize an Email Thread with Gemini/Summarize an Email Thread with Gemini in Gmail.md

 _Example: This email thread, involving 6 people and containing 36 emails, discusses the specifics of a contractor being hired to create videos._

 **2. Prompt Gemini for a Summary**

-There are two options:
+There are two options to get your summary:
-* You may see a propmt that says "Summarize this email" at the top of the thread.
+1. You may see a prompt that says "Summarize this email" at the top of the thread.
 If so, you can simply click that.

-* If you do not see "Summarize this email", open the Gemini chat window by clicking the Gemini icon in the right-hand size panel of your Gmail window.
+2. If you do not see "Summarize this email", open the Gemini chat window by clicking the Gemini icon in the right-hand size panel of your Gmail window.
 Then simply type the prompt:
  ```markdown
    "Summarize this email thread."
 ```
-* Press Enter to send the prompt.
+Press Enter to send the prompt.

 **3. Review and Refine the Summary**